If you love spicy flavors and Italian food, you’ve probably already heard of Calabrian chili peppers.

 They are a variety of red chiles from Southern Italy, and they’re the most important ingredient in many traditional recipes.

-The reason is that they have a nice balance of spiciness, aromas, and nutritional values – which makes them a good pasta dressing, but also a perfect choice for making chili paste and sauces.
+The reason is that they have a nice balance of spiciness, aromas, and nutritional values – which makes them good for spicing pasta and other dishes, but also a perfect choice for making chili paste and sauces.
 They are also used to flavor oil and vinegar (more on that later).

 Here at Mortadella Head, everybody loves Calabrian chili peppers.
-I’ve been growing them at home for a while, and I’m very fond of my little plant.
+I’ve been growing them at home for a while, and I’m very fond of my little plants.

 But hey, there are so many types of peppers, and it’s hard to know them all.
 So, if you’ve never heard of Calabrian chili peppers, today I’m gonna tell you everything about this Italian variety and give you some food advice.
 Let’s start!

 Calabrian chili peppers are a variety of a species known as Capsicum Annuum.
 This makes them the Italian cousins of other famous varieties such as jalapeños, Cayenne, and serrano peppers.

 They owe it to the Calabria region (Italy’s toe), where they’ve been cultivated since the 16th century.